awesome-panel/awesome-panel/gallery/bootstrap_dashboard/components/limitations.md

 - Wide Images can overflow.
 Would be nice if `max-width: 100%` was set by default.
 - Cannot get full width widthout lots of empty space at bottom.
 [Issue 848](https://github.com/holoviz/panel/issues/848)

+## Bokeh Layout Engine is Slow in Chrome

+Please note that there is a bug wrt.
+Chrome making Panel/ Bokeh applications slow in general.
+See [Bokeh Issue 9515](https://github.com/bokeh/bokeh/issues/9515)

 ## Plotly Plots are not well supported

 - Plotly is not yet responsive in Panel.
 See [Issue 822](https://github.com/holoviz/panel/issues/822)